Waxweasle/Kraken-Exchange-DCA/README.md

 4. Pull any number of past transactions from the users account.
 Data is then cleaned and saved to an excel file - useful for tax purposes/ general book keeping.

 ## How to
-1. Enter your order amount as an integer in
+1. Enter your order amount as a floating point number in
 > dca_amount =
 2. Enter your currency pair as a string in
 > pair =